Softinator-TechLabs/diffnator/README.md

 - **Difference Blend**: See visual differences highlighted

 ### Keyboard Shortcuts
+### Scrolling in Overlay (Important)
+- In Overlay with Live (proxy), the parent view captures the scroll and forwards it to both pages for perfect sync.
+- You can scroll directly while your mouse is over the viewport.
+- Interactions (click/hover) inside the pages are intentionally disabled in Overlay to keep scrolling consistent.
+Switch to Side-by-side or Live (iframe) if you need interactivity.
 - Click **☰** button to toggle control drawer
 - Drag swipe handle in overlay mode